theowenyoung/gatsby-theme-timeline/README.md

 # Gatsby Theme Timeline

-This is a repo for Gatsby's timeline theme, with the theme, you can show all your posts, tweets, instagram medias, youtube videos at one.
+This is a repo for Gatsby's timeline theme, with the theme, you can show all your posts, tweets, instagram medias, youtube videos, hacker news, reddit post at one.

 [Live Demo](https://gatsby-theme-timeline.owenyoung.com/)